amirongit/notecode/designPatternsInObjectOrientedProgramming.md

 - which subtype of the object is created
 - how and what arguments are computed and passed to the object's constructor

-it is used when creating a dependency is complex, for example:
+it is used when creating a dependency is complex, for example
 - its specific type is determined at runtime
 - there is more than one way to wire up and instantiate it
 ## Abstract Factory
-the abstract factory pattern defines an interface with multiple factory methods for creating families of dependent or related objects, letting its implementations:
+the abstract factory pattern defines an interface with multiple factory methods for creating families of dependent or related objects, letting its implementations
 - decide which subtype of each object is created
 - encapsulate each family of objects
 ## Singleton